Tekmetric/interview/backend/README.md

 - Project root is located in `backend` folder

 #### Build and run your app
+- To install the dependencies open the project and run ```mvn clean install``` or use reload maven project option from IntelliJ
 - `mvn package && java -jar target/interview-1.0-SNAPSHOT.jar`

 ### Who do I talk to? ###